notofonts/noto-docs/src/descriptions/NotoSansMiao.md

-Noto Sans Miao is a unmodulated (“sans serif”) design for texts in the East Asian _Pollard Phonetic_ script.
+Noto Sans Miao is an unmodulated (“sans serif”) design for texts in the East Asian _Pollard Phonetic_ script.
 It contains 365 glyphs, 4 OpenType features, and supports 154 characters.